termora3/Tera-Term/README.md

 When designing macros, specialists should consider authentication security, command timing, and device response behavior.
 Remote systems may require delays between commands, confirmation prompts, or different output formats.
 Proper handling of these conditions prevents incomplete configurations and unexpected results.

-The combination of interactive terminal capabilities and scripting support makes Tera Term a versatile tool for both hands-on system administration and structured automation tasks.
-IT teams can leverage it for routine maintenance, hardware validation, deployment preparation, and operational workflows that require consistent execution and reliable command control.
+By combining terminal-based access with scripting functionality, Tera Term supports both manual management and automated processes.
+IT teams can use it for maintenance activities, hardware testing, deployment tasks, and repeatable operational procedures where precise command execution is essential.